Should the product manager and product owner be the same person?

 This last point is particularly contentious, however, rather than arguing about the semantics or being caught up in the pseudo-religious debate of whether the One True Role is to be a product manager or a product owner, why not think instead about what needs to be done and who should be doing it.

-If it makes sense in your organisation for one person to be responsible for all aspects of the product, then that’s cool.
+If it makes sense in your organisation for one person to handle all aspects of the product, then that’s cool.
 If that’s too much work for one person and needs to be divided up, then that’s fine also.

 The situation of committee ownership of a product, in which it is not clear who the one person is that is ultimately responsible (and empowered to execute that responsibility) for the product, is NOT good.